 Collectively, we have about 1.5 acres across three plots of land.
 We have a new NRCS grant-funded high tunnel, several homemade hoop houses and A-frames, and a whole lot of ideas for making our growing operations more effective and synchronized.

-Stay tuned as we develop our farming operations and identity!
+There are a lot of new and exciting things happening on Sweet Beet Farm.
+Stay tuned as we develop our operations and identity!

 Stay tuned in to learn and grow with us.